Which place is cheaper, San Diego or Baltimore?

 Both San Diego and Baltimore are popular destinations to visit in the spring with plenty of activities.
 Also, many travelers come to San Diego for the beaches, the activities around the city, and the natural beauty.

 Baltimore is cooler than San Diego in the spring.
-The temperature in Baltimore is usually 54°F (12°C) in April, and San Diego stays around 62°F (17°C).
+The daily temperature in Baltimore averages around 54°F (12°C) in April, and San Diego fluctuates around 62°F (17°C).

 It's quite sunny in San Diego.
 The sun comes out a lot this time of the year in Baltimore.
 Baltimore usually receives less sunshine than San Diego during spring.
 Baltimore gets 225 hours of sunny skies, while San Diego receives 277 hours of full sun in the spring.